jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 <h1 align="center">Project Logs</h1>

-- 2.24 A 5-8 page proposal
+> Print out the slides in a 6 page format
+>
+> A print version of the papers is also preferred

 # [Update Logs]

 <u>Feb 01, 2023</u>

-### Questions Regarding the LoopX
+### Questions Regarding the Loop-X

 1. Is the connection between the navigation system and the teaching pendant fixed?
 2. Is it possible to write some script on the windows environment of the Loop-X?
 3. Can we directly save our file to the local driver and get access to it from the local environment?
-4. Can the teaching pendant set up a public network, i.e. WAN, except for the local network?
+4. Can the teaching pendant set up a public network, i.e., WAN, except for the local network?
 5. Can the navigation system be customized?
 For example, adding some script.